The Hours before Dallas

-The President's prepared remarks were directed to the country's defense posture.
+The President's prepared remarks were directed at the country's defense posture.
 The parking lot talk had been a foretaste of what was to come.
-He enlarged upon Fort Worth's contribution to air defense: World War II bombers, combat helicopters, the new TFX planes.
-It was a speech written for a Texas chamber of commerce, and it was enthusiastically received.
+He enlarged Fort Worth's contribution to air defense: World War II bombers, combat helicopters, and the new TFX planes.
+It was a speech written for the Texas Chamber of Commerce, and it was enthusiastically received.
 The President came up the aisle with his wife.
 Their young and vibrant faces flashed smiles.
 Hands reached out to the President and he grasped them.
 The Kennedys went back into the security-cleared kitchen and through a rear door to the elevators.

 As the crowd moved toward the exits, craggy Congressman Albert Thomas of Houston, whose big day had been Thursday in his home city, shook my hand.

 "Wonderful," he said.
 "Congratulations on what you fellows did here."

 I felt a glow of architectonic achievement.
 But Congressman Thomas had something in his other hand.
 He handed me a hatcheck and a quarter and asked if I would mind going through the crowd to get his hat on the other side of the ballroom and meet him in the front of the hotel where the motorcade cars were drawn up.
 He had missed his assigned transportation once earlier in the trip and was determined not to do so again.
 A trifle deflated, I went after his hat.
 He need not have worried.
 The motorcade would not leave for nearly an hour.